sequalherramientas/sbot-guides/content/codeblock.md

 ---
-title: "Funciones S-BOT"
+title: "S-BOT Funcionalities"
 ---

-#### S-BOT tiene una cantidad de funciones de interés que podrían facilitar tu aprendizaje para la introducción y estancia en el mundo de la automatización como:
+# S-BOT has a wide variety of funcionalities that could help the ramping up, learning and execution the following technologies supported in Software Testing:

-* Base de datos relacionales y no relacionales
+* AS400 (Mainframe)
-* AS400
+* Web applications
-* Aplicativos Web
+* Apps and mobile devices
-* Sistemas de archivos FTP
+* POS (Point of Sale) with IBM/Toshiba operating system
-* Simular puntos de ventas POS con sistema operativo IBM/Toshiba 4690
+* API (Application Programming Interfaces)
-* Backend de API
+* Microservices with Rabbit MQ and IBM MQ
-* APPs y móviles
+* Relational and non-relational databases
-* Microservicios con Rabbit MQ e IBM MQ
+* FTP file systems